Leicester railway station: Electrification

 As of 2022 the railway through Leicester is not electrified.
-Plans to carry out full electrification of the Midland Mainline were cancelled on 20 July 2017, after being previously announced, commenced, suspended and resumed.
-From 2022, services will be operated using bi-mode electro-diesel trains running in electro-pantograph mode between London St Pancras and Market Harborough, switching to electro-accumulator/diesel-electric mode northwards from there.
+Plans to carry out full electrification of the Midland Mainline were paused in July 2025 after being previously announced, commenced, suspended cancelled, and resumed.
+From 2024, services will be operated using bi-mode electro-diesel trains running in electro-pantograph mode between London St Pancras and Wigston, just 4 miles (6,5 km) south of Leicester railway station switching to electro-accumulator/diesel-electric mode northwards from there.

-In the decade starting 2020 various events changed the prospects for the station even though improvements had been on and off the political agenda for over a decade.
+In the decade starting 2020, various events changed the prospects for the station even though improvements had been on and off the political agenda for over a decade.
 Various news outlets reported in December 2020 that prospects for electrification to Market Harborough were improving.
 On 23 March 2021, the Transport Select Committee published its sixth report in the Trains fit for the Future enquiry, which called for a rolling programme of electrification.
 It stated the Midland Main Line project would be divided into eight sections.
 Modern Railways confirmed that the project would continue north of Market Harborough all the way to Leicester and Sheffield.

 Another major development was the publishing of the Integrated Rail Plan (IRP) on 18 November 2021.
 This included full Midland Main Line electrification and upgrades.
 F2N is still being upgraded in stages.